prakashravi01/prakashravi01/README.md

 ### Hey there 👋

-- 🔭 I’m currently working in Cognizant Technology Solutions as Enterprise Developer Intern
+- 🔭 I’m currently interning at Cognizant Technology Solutions as an Enterprise Applications Developer Intern
 - 🌱 I’m currently learning Java
 - 👯 I’m looking to collaborate on desktop applications
 - 💬 Ask me about core Java